jernejk/MixedEFCoreUnitTesting/README.md

 When doing unit tests for EF Core, we can use in-memory-database to test functionalities but sometimes we needs to use SQL features.
 That's where SQLite comes into play.

+When running the tests, 2 tests will fail:

+- InMemoryDbTests.ShouldFailWhenIncludeIsNotUsed
+- InMemoryDbTests.ShouldNotBeAbleToExecuteSql

+This is intended to demonstrate when and why EF Core In-Memory DB provider won't work and SQLite is a better choice.

 ## Original content for this source code

 Original blog post: [.NET Core complex EF Core unit testing](https://jkdev.me/ef-core-unit-tests/) (February 2018)